 The towns of Lamont and Arvin have long been population centers for the southern valley.
-Agriculture and related business were, and currently are, the primary industries located in the Lamont response area, with oil production/processing being second.
+Agriculture and related business were, and currently are, the primary industries located in the Lamont response area.
+In recent months, several large solar fields have been installed in the area, making clean, renewable energy.
 In 1960 the City of Arvin incorporated and formed its own police department.
 The township of Lamont remains unincorporated.

-The Lamont Substation is authorized 1 Sergeant, 3 Senior Deputies, 14 Deputy Sheriffs, and 2 Office Services Technicians.
+The Lamont Substation is authorized 1 Sergeant, 3 Senior Deputies, 20 Deputy Sheriffs, and 2 Sheriff Support Technicians.
 The substation is also supplemented with an active Citizen Service Unit.

-Sergeant Vincent Martinez is the Lamont Substation supervisor.
-The Lamont Substation is and has historically been one of the busiest substations in the entire county.
-Narcotic/gang-related criminal activity and graffiti have been noticeable.
-The Lamont Substation has been proactive and aggressive in their response to this activity through a variety of ways, including:
+The Lamont Substation is and has historically been the busiest substation in the entire county.
+Narcotic/gang-related criminal activity and graffiti is ongoing.
+The Lamont Substation has been proactive and aggressive in their response to this activity through a variety of ways.